The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

 The Gardens at Broughton Hall, Gippsland

 Just one hour outside of Melbourne, the Gardens at Broughton Hall in West Gippsland offer a taste of Versailles in Australia.
-It’s not only a great spot to see autumn leaves, it makes a great day trip from Melbourne.
+It’s not only a great spot to see autumn leaves, it’s a great day trip option from Melbourne.
 The Garden at Broughton Hall is a charming 1.5-hectare estate in the rolling hills of West Gippsland.
-The garden, which has 14 essential components, is a horticultural wonderland with a view of the artificial Tarago Reservoir.
+The garden, which has 14 essential components, is a horticultural wonderland with a stunning view of the Tarago Reservoir.
 Visitors can relax with a book and a cup of tea in The Garden Room after frolicking with opulent peacocks on the Upper Terrace, meditating in a sanctuary of yellow and blue flowers in the Yellow Garden, having a picnic in the Pink Garden under a massive lipstick maple, and so much more.

 Alfred Nicholas Memorial Gardens, Mount Dandenong